 Choose a cooking pumpkin, also known as a “pie” or “sugar” pumpkin.
 There are many varieties such as Autumn Gold, Baby Pam, Cinderella, Fairy Tale, and more.
 Butternut squash also works well if fresh pumpkin is not available.
 You will not need an entire pumpkin for this recipe so plan to use the remainder for a delicious soup or any other recipe calling for winter squash!

-Look for brands of canned goods that contain low or no added sugar such as –
+1. Look for brands that contain low or no added sugar such as –

 - canned, unsweetened coconut milk: Aroy-D, 365 Organic, Wegmans brand, Trader Joe’s